Bayesian Clustered Coefficients Regression with Auxiliary Covariates Assistant Random Effects: Method

 Based on the heterogeneity pattern, we focus on the clustering of spatially-varying coefficients.
 A latent clustering structure can be introduced to accommodate the spatial heterogeneity on parameters of sub-areas.
 Let us denote the cluster belongings of the~$i$th observation as $z_i$ for~$i=1,\ldots, n$.
 The Dirichlet process \citep[DP;][]{ferguson1973bayesian} offers a nonparametric approach for capturing heterogeneity effects in the data.
 The DP prior for the cluster belonging of the $i$th observation can be written as

 where $k \rightarrow \infty$, $\pi_h$ denotes the random probability weight, $\delta_h$ is the Dirac~$\delta$ with point mass at~$h$, and $\alpha$ is the concentration parameter.
+The first equation in \eqref{eq:dpmm} can be expressed equivalently as a multinomial distribution:

+and we will use the~$\sum_{h=1}^k \pi_h \delta_{h}$ notation for simplicity for the rest of this paper.
 The joint distribution for $z_1,\cdots,z_n$ can also be written as a conditional distribution, known as the Chinese restaurant process \citep[CRP;][]{pitman1995exchangeable, neal2000markov}.
 The distribution of~$z_i$ is marginally represented by the stick-breaking construction of \cite{sethuraman1994constructive} as

 \cite{miller2013simple} showed that the posterior distribution on the number of clusters does not converge to the true number of components, and extraneous clusters are often produced by the CRP.
 Later, \cite{miller2018mixture} proposed a modification of the CRP called a mixture of finite mixtures (MFM) model to circumvent this issue, which can be formulated as